 How long will it take?

-Typically, a notary office takes about 3 to 5 business days to issue a notarial police certificate.
+Typically, a notary office takes about 1 week to issue a Notarial Certificate of No Criminal Record.

 Notary offices across the country issue notarial police certificates in the same format.
 Please take a look at our article, What a China Police Certificate Looks Like.

-It is a big improvement that Fujian authorities issued public written rules about the issuance of police certificates.
+It is a big improvement that Fujian authorities issued public written rules about the issuance of Certificates of No Criminal Record.
 Previously, the lack of written rules caused all kinds of confusion and difficulties.
-We think the drawback of the Fujian Regulations is that police certificate applications are not centralized.
+We think the drawback of the Fujian Provisions is that the authorities have not centralized Certificate of No Criminal Record applications.
 There are hundreds of small police stations in Fujian.
-You cannot expect every one of them to be well prepared for police certificate applications by foreigners, especially when a case is unique and the rules do not cover the unique situation.
+You cannot expect every one of them to be well prepared for such uncommon applications, especially when a case is unique and the rules do not cover the unique situation.

-At ZhaoZhao, we are committed to providing foreign nationals with high-quality services for obtaining China police certificates or preparing statements explaining why a certificate is unobtainable.
+At ZhaoZhao, we are committed to providing foreign nationals with high-quality services for obtaining Certificates of No Criminal Record in China or preparing statements explaining why a certificate is unobtainable.
 If you are interested in using our service, please fill in a quote request form.
 Click the below button to get started.